gitfrage/guitarspecs/README.md

 ### Active Pickups Electronics

-Active Electronics tryes to reduce dependancy from the shielded cable and amp input impedance.
-However that needs power to operate, and that's his biggest drawback.
+Active Electronics tries to reduce dependancy from the shielded cable and amp input impedance.
+However, that needs power to operate, and that's its biggest drawback.

 > [Custom Buffers (german)](http://www.guitar-letter.de/Angebot/BufferUndAmps/Impedanzwandler.htm) -  used  to decouple the guitar electronics from the sound influencing effects on the shielded cable.
 > [Seymour Duncan BMP-1Standard Blackout Modular Preamp](http://www.thomann.de/de/seymour_duncan_bmp_1standard_blackout_modular.htm) - make any pickup active.